-The value of IFFIm's swap position is the current market value of all swaps it has entered into with the World Bank.
-It is derived by calculating the cost to the World Bank if it had to hypothetically unwind (terminate and then cash in based on the current market value) every single one of these swaps or replace them by the same swaps with a market counterparty.
+IFFIm's swap position is the current mark-to-market (MTM) value of all swaps it has entered into with its swap counterparties.
+It is derived by calculating the cost or gain to the counterparties if it had to hypothetically unwind (terminate and then cash in based on the current market value) every single one of these swaps or replace them with the same swaps with a market counterparty.
+As of June 2024, the value of IFFIm's swaps with the counterparties was US\$ 297 million in IFFIm's favour.